eyuphan-oguz/meta-heuristic_optimization/README.md

-# Slime Mold ve Harris Hawk Optimizasyonu ile Sırt Çantası Problemi
+# Knapsack Problem with Slime Mold and Harris Hawk Optimization
-Bu proje, Slime Mold ve Harris Hawk Optimizasyonu adlı iki meta-sezgisel algoritmayı kullanarak sırt çantası problemine çözüm bulmayı amaçlamaktadır.
+This project aims to find solutions to the knapsack problem using two metaheuristic algorithms: Slime Mold and Harris Hawk Optimization.

-Proje Açıklaması
+## Project Description
-Slime Mold ve Harris Hawk Optimizasyonu, doğadan esinlenen ve meta-sezgisel algoritma olarak bilinen iki farklı yaklaşımdır.
-Sırt çantası problemi ise bir optimizasyon problemidir, çanta kapasitesi sınırlıyken en yüksek değere sahip eşyaların seçilmesini hedefler.
+Slime Mold and Harris Hawk Optimization are two different approaches inspired by nature and known as metaheuristic algorithms.
+The knapsack problem, on the other hand, is an optimization problem that aims to select items with the highest value while considering the limited capacity of a knapsack.

-Bu proje, Slime Mold ve Harris Hawk Optimizasyonu algoritmalarını sırt çantası problemine uygulayarak, çanta kapasitesi ve eşyaların değerleri ve ağırlıkları gibi parametreleri optimize etmektedir.
+This project applies the Slime Mold and Harris Hawk Optimization algorithms to the knapsack problem, optimizing parameters such as knapsack capacity, item values, and weights.

 ![image](https://github.com/eyuphan-oguz/meta-heuristic_optimization/assets/75530935/86d1e9ee-f90d-41e5-88ab-1451764545f9)
 ![image](https://github.com/eyuphan-oguz/meta-heuristic_optimization/assets/75530935/d5ee8133-a8df-4daa-8fde-059ecc6786cb)